Moonfish-Inc/shopify-app-cli/docs/getting-started/uninstall/index.md

 ---
-title: Uninstall Shopify CLI
+title: Uninstall Shopify App CLI
 section: getting-started
 toc: false
 redirect_from: "/uninstall/"
 ---

-## Uninstall the `shopify-cli` package
+Shopify App CLI can be removed from your system using the same package manager you used to install it.

 ### Ruby gem